johnno1962/Dynamo/README.md

-## Dynamo - 100% Swift Dynamic Web Server
+## Dynamo - Dynamic Swift Web Server

-Dynamo is a minimal, 100% Swift implementation of a Web server supporting SSL that can also be used from Objective-C. Dynamic content can be provided in what you could call "swiftlets" which are dynamically loadable bundles in your document root.
+Dynamo is a minimal, Swift implementation of a Web server supporting SSL that can also be used in Objective-C applications.
+Dynamic content can be provided in what you could call "swiftlets" which are dynamically loadable bundles in your document root.
 These bundles hot-swap when modified using method Swizzling so the server does not have to be restarted.